Introduction to Spinnakers and Racing

 Learn some tricks of the trade so you can be safe on the race course.
 Racing with spinnakers is exciting but it also presents new risks.
 Flying a kite requires the crew to perform a number of tasks in the correct order.

-Learning the job in the middle of a hectic race is difficult and it doesn't help to be shouted at!
+Learning your role in the middle of a hectic race is challenging and it doesn't help when you're being shouted at!

-Calmly we will help you to understand the roles on board a race yacht.
+In this short course, we will endeavor to calmly help you to understand the crew roles on board a racing yacht.

-We clarify the duties of bow, mast, pit, brace/sheet trimmer, main, helm and navigator/tactician.
+We clarify the duties of the bow, mast, pit, brace/sheet trimmer, main, helm, and navigator/tactician.

 - Upwind race techniques

 - Downwind hoist, trim, drop.

 - Upwind / downwind drills - practice spinnaker handling

 - Swap crew roles

 - Practice races